RandomCreeper/two-stages-water-leakage-detection-and-localization/README.md

 This two-stage design is practical for embedded systems because the expensive logic is only executed when needed.

 ---

-## Why this repository is useful

-This repo contains the full workflow for a BattLeDIM-style project:

-- preprocessing notebooks
-- full-size Stage 1 + Stage 2 pipeline
-- TinyML / MCU-friendly compressed pipeline
-- deployment-oriented export logic
-- support for report-ready outputs, plots, and artifacts

-So the repo is useful both as:

-- a **course project submission**
-- a **reference implementation for two-stage leak detection**
-- a **case study in compressing a time-series ML pipeline for microcontrollers**

----

 ## Repository structure

 ```text